mrg/cbe/inserting-objects/basic-inserts.md

 first_name: VARCHAR(25)    | firstName: String    |
 last_name: VARCHAR(25)     | lastName: String     |
 password: VARCHAR(40)      | password: String     |

+## Cayenne-Generated Classes

+When you generate your Java classes using Cayenne Modeler, you end up with an abstract superclass, which you **SHOULD NOT EDIT**, and a subclass representing the concrete class you use and can edit.

+The abstract superclass contains all of the setters and getters for your attributes and relationships (although no relationships are shown in this simple example).
+Typically, these classes are generated in an "auto" package beneath your concrete subclasses and the class name has a leading underscore.
+The generated `_Person` class looks like:

+{% highlight java linenos %}
+public abstract class _Person extends CayenneDataObject {

+    public static final String EMAIL_ADDRESS_PROPERTY = "emailAddress";
+    public static final String FIRST_NAME_PROPERTY = "firstName";
+    public static final String LAST_NAME_PROPERTY = "lastName";
+    public static final String PASSWORD_PROPERTY = "password";

+    public static final String ID_PK_COLUMN = "id";

+    public void setEmailAddress(String emailAddress) {
+        writeProperty("emailAddress", emailAddress);
+    }
+    public String getEmailAddress() {
+        return (String)readProperty("emailAddress");
+    }

+    public void setFirstName(String firstName) {
+        writeProperty("firstName", firstName);
+    }
+    public String getFirstName() {
+        return (String)readProperty("firstName");
+    }

+    public void setLastName(String lastName) {
+        writeProperty("lastName", lastName);
+    }
+    public String getLastName() {
+        return (String)readProperty("lastName");
+    }

+    public void setPassword(String password) {
+        writeProperty("password", password);
+    }
+    public String getPassword() {
+        return (String)readProperty("password");
+    }

+}
+{% endhighlight %}

+The first section (lines 3-6) contain constants representing the attribute names.
+Line 8 contains the key for the primary key.
+Cayenne typically does not include getters/setters for the primary key, but you can override this behavior in in Cayenne Modeler.
+Lines 10-36 contain the setters/getters for the attributes.  **NOTE: These attribute represent the Java names, not the database column names.**

+The concrete class is much simpler:

+{% highlight java linenos %}
+public class Person extends _Person {
+}
+{% endhighlight %}

+It inherits the attributes from the superclass and provides a blank class for you to edit.
+For example, you may decide you need a derived `getFullName` method which combines the `firstName` and `lastName` attributes.
+This will be demonstrated, and if you look at the code in the repository you will see it there, by overriding the `setPassword` method to automatically hash the value.

 ## <a name="one">Basic Inserts 1: A Single Insert</a>